bobbyowolabi/bobbyowolabi.github.io/_drafts/mac-terminal-novel-profile-in-iterm2.md

 Here is the import file [[download]][download].

-It’s almost as I wants it however I would like to have different colors in the prompt.
+It’s almost as I want it however I would like to have different colors in the prompt.
 It appears that you may have to update the [PS1][PS1] environment variable.